Start of content

 Dr. Caroline Quach is a microbiologist-infectiologist, pediatrician, and physician in charge of the infection prevention and control unit at CHU Sainte-Justine.
 PHOTO : Radio-Canada / Marie-Eve Cloutier

 Exactly three years ago, Prime Minister François Legault announced, during a press conference, the suspension of Quebec for a period of two weeks.
-Two days earlier, the World Health Organization had declared that COVID-19 had now reached pandemic level, just three months after the first cases of this new coronavirus were discovered.
+Two days earlier, the World Health Organization had declared that COVID-19 had now reached pandemic level, just three months following the first cases of this new coronavirus were discovered.
 Dr. Caroline Quach has a rather vague memory of the day of March 13, 2020.
 “We were caught up in the preparations at the hospital level”, argues the head of the Infection Prevention and Control Unit at the CHU Sainte-Justine.
-At the microphone of Patrick Masbourian, she talks about the lessons learned from the pandemic over the past three years.
+At the microphone of Patrick Masbourian, she talks regarding the lessons learned from the pandemic over the past three years.

 For Dr. Quach, it is not so much discovering the origin of SARS-CoV-2 that is important as preparing for what comes next.